 a. the date of start of arrears and amount of arrears;

 b. details of charges and interest related to arrears;

 c. highlight the importance of cooperating with the Bank;

-d. invitation to a meeting for reassessment of the Bank and potential restructuring of the credit facilities.
+d. invitation to a meeting for assessment of the Bank and potential restructuring of the credit facilities of the borrower.

 - Mid-arrears communication: More than 60 days in arrears

-When arrears of any of the credit facilities have reached or have exceeded 60 days and no arrangement has been made or is in progress, the Bank must write to the borrower and his/her/its guarantors, if any, in the form of a letter, setting out, among other things, the following:
+When arrears of any of the credit facilities have reached 60 days and no arrangement has been made or is in progress, the Bank must write to the borrower and his/her/its guarantors, if any, in the form of a letter, setting out, among other things, at least the following:

 a. updated information on arrears;